 You can either explore the Wachau Valley independently with the help of this guide or you can book a guided day tour from Vienna.
 On the day tour you visit the world-famous Melk Abbey, taste local specialties such as schnapps and apricot jam, eat lunch at a typical wine tavern, and sample Wachau Valley wines at family-owned wineries.
 Regardless of which option you choose the Wachau Valley is a must visit.

 The above are just a few of the best things to do in Vienna.
 For more information on things to do, what to eat, where to stay and how to save money check out our in-depth travel guide to Vienna.

 - Best Luxury Hotel: Steigenberger Hotel Herrenhof

 - Best Airport Hotel: NH Vienna Airport Conference Center

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Vienna, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+For recommendations take a look at our list of the best Airbnbs in Vienna.